tianbo137/Portfolio/Banknote-Fraud-Detection/README.md

 # Banknote Fraud Classification - Decision Trees from Scratch

-To view the notebook without downloading anything, [go here](https://nbviewer.jupyter.org/github/Unique-Divine/Banknote-Fraud-Detection/blob/master/Banknote%20Fraud%20-%20Decision%20Tree.ipynb).

 ## Summary: ##
 The goal of this project was to develop accurate predictive models to solve a binary classification problem, detecting fraudulent banknotes.
 I figured that classifying the banknotes with decision trees written from scratch could serve as an effective technical exercise.

 ## Data Description: